MilitaerMilitz/Catch-the-boat/README.md

 StructureblockLib: https://github.com/Shynixn/StructureBlockLib/releases/tag/2.1.0 (You need StructureBlockLib.jar)

 # Using
-To play use the new /battleship command.
+For playing use the new /battleship command.
 You can select between big or small Stage.